 Machine learning algorithms prove that the best thing you can do for your website is to write well

-Behaviour patterns showed text quality account for between 15 to 30% of time users spend on a website.
+Behavior patterns showed text quality accounts for between 15 to 30% of the time users spend on a website.
 Here is why.

 You don’t have to work in a very big organization for very long, before the topic of which content elements perform best on a website comes up.

 What makes users stay on a website longer?

 Operations, ongoing projects, sales, marketing, and digital services all have their own opinions about what works and what should be prioritized.
 Not to mention the ability of management to discover the truth with a quick here-and-now answer to what it takes to get the business goals of the website in the bag.

 But what is the truth really?
 At Canecto, we have analyzed data about user behavior in order to find the answer to what is most important for things like how long the users stay on a website.

 What we did in our analysis was first to break down all the elements contained in a website: text, photos, links, videos, etc. Then we compared the elements to user behavior on the website.